Mobile Patrol Security Vs Static Guarding Security

 Static Security Guards

-Additionally, static security guards give shoppers and even goers that added peace of mind that they are protected and safe from harm, meaning they are more likely to stay at your location.
-Static security guards can also be placed beside specific people, objects or assets that you are wanting protected for that extra level of security.
+Additionally, static security guards give shoppers and even goers an added peace of mind that they are protected and safe from harm, meaning they are more likely to stay at your location.
+Static security guards can also be placed beside specific people, objects, or assets that you are wanting to protect for that extra level of security.

 Exterior patrols in cars or bikes can inspect the perimeter of your building, while mobile security guards on foot can walk around the building, making sure that it is secure.
 Patrols are often done randomly, with no real pattern, so that any criminals targeting the business cannot predict when they will arrive.

-When it comes to choosing between mobile and static security, there are a number of factors to consider.
+When it comes to choosing between mobile and static security, there are a number of factors to consider such as your budget and the reason you need the guards.

 Firstly, what do you need the guards for – if it is about controlling entry into an event, then static security guards are best as they can monitor exactly who is entering and even complete additional security checks such as ID checks or bag searches.
 Static security guards are on your site at all times and can help respond to emergencies quickly, as many guards are often trained in first aid and health and safety protocols.